-- We review our governance regularly to ensure that it is compliant with regulations. - The Board approves and monitors of our governance processes and reviews our performance. - We monitor and report on any issues we find. - We make sure that people understand what processes they are accountable for.
+- We review the governance that we have in place regularly to ensure that it is adequate and compliant with regulations. - The Board approves and has oversight of our governance processes and reviews our performance against this. - We monitor and report on assurance findings across the company with clear lines of accountability for process adherence.